The Four Seasons (band): 1973–1977: New lineup; Signing with Warner Bros.; Resurgence of commercial success

-In late 1973 and early 1974, the Four Seasons recorded eight songs for a second MoWest album.
-These sessions marked the return of Nick Massi to the studio for arrangement and vocal work, and were where Gaudio met his next songwriting partner and future wife, Judy Parker.
-The sessions produced the single "Hickory," a minor hit— it peaked at No. 90 on the Cash Box charts—despite no promotion from MoWest, which was winding down operations and dropped the band without releasing the unfinished album (it would eventually be released as Inside You, branded as a Valli solo album in 1975).
+Valli was soon persuaded to return; Bob Crewe (who joined the Seasons at Motown in 1973) then convinced Nick Massi to return to the studio to help Valli and the band record eight tracks for a potential second MoWest album in late 1973 and 1974.
+These sessions were where Gaudio met his next songwriting partner and future wife, Judy Parker.
+Valli rehired Callas, while Jordan agreed to temporarily return until Valli recruited two new members; 19-year-old Lee Shapiro as keyboardist and arranger, and Gerry Polci as drummer and eventual vocalist.
+The sessions produced the single "Hickory," a minor hit—it peaked at No. 90 on the Cash Box charts—despite no promotion from MoWest, which was winding down operations and dropped the band without releasing the unfinished album (it would eventually be released as Inside You, branded as a Valli solo album in 1975).
 On behalf of the Four Seasons Partnership, Valli tried to purchase the entire collection of master recordings the group had made for Motown and MoWest.
 After hearing the amount needed to buy them all, Valli arranged to purchase "My Eyes Adored You" for $4,000.
 He took the tape to Larry Uttal, the owner and founder of Private Stock Records, who wanted to release it as a Frankie Valli solo single.
 Although the band remained unsigned in the later part of 1974, Valli had a new label—and a new solo career.

 Following Demetri Callas' departure in 1974, Polci recommended the Happenings' guitarist John Paiva (who had also worked as a session musician) as replacement.
 Don Ciccone, whose career with the Critters had come to an abrupt end due to his entry into the armed forces, also joined in 1974, and for a brief time, the Seasons were a sextet, before Joe Long chose to leave in 1975.